samir9187/EmployeeDashboard/vite-project/README.md

 - **Overview**: This dashboard allows users to view, search,delete and manage employee data effectively.

 - **Instructions**:

   - **Search Functionality**: Enter an employee ID in the search bar and click the search button to locate a specific employee.

-  - **Employee Cards**: Each employee's card displays their name, salary, age, and an image (if available).
+  - **Employee Cards**: Each employee's card displays their name, salary, age, etc.

   - **Card Actions**: Click on an employee card to view more details, or use the Delete button to remove an employee from the list and also there is a option for batch delete using the checkbox that is present inside the card (note: this will only remove it from the current view, not the database).

 - **Click Behavior**: Clicking an employee card redirects you to a detailed view of that employee.

 - **Delete Feature**: Use the Delete button to remove an employee card from the display.